Crowdfunding for sacked police officers ‘quite shocking’, Bianca Williams says

 The Independent Office for Police Conduct (IOPC) brought the case against five officers and said that the stopping of Mr Dos Santos and Ms Williams was “because they were black” and was “excessive, unreasonable and unjustified”.

-The misconduct panel found they lied about smelling cannabis when they pulled over the couple on July 4 2020.
+The misconduct panel found former constables Clapham and Franks lied about smelling cannabis when they pulled over the couple on July 4 2020.

 Ms Williams told the programme: “I have seen some of the comments that they shouldn’t have lost their jobs but they lied.